rossetti/RossettiArenaBook/docs/05-Chapter5.md

 variables with a mean of 1 minute.
 Service times of customers at station 1 are exponential random variables with a mean of 0.7 minute, and at station 2 are exponential random variables with mean 0.9 minute.
-Develop an model for this system using the STATION and ROUTE modules.
+Develop an model for this system using the STATION and ROUTE modules.</div>\EndKnitrBlock{exercise}
-\EndKnitrBlock{exercise}
 a.
 Run the simulation for exactly 20000 minutes and estimate for each station the expected average delay in queue for the customer, the expected time-average number of customers in queue, and the expected utilization.
 In addition, estimate the average number of customers in the system and the average time spent in the